Aswanthlal/pyspark-transaction-streaming/README.md

 - 10,000 rows per chunk simulates a realistic data stream
 - Weight and category match is considered sufficient for PatId1
 - Gender imbalance logic in PatId3 considers only 'F' and 'M'
-- Only new files (not in processed\_chunks) are picked for pattern detection
+- Only new files (not in processed\_chunks) are picked for pattern detection.